oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 export const scimRoute = Router();
 ```

-And you’ll then import the scimRoute in `apps/api/src/main.ts` and after `import session from 'express-session';` as shown below:
+And you'll then import the scimRoute in `apps/api/src/main.ts` and after `import session from 'express-session';` as shown below:

 ```ts
 import express from 'express';